ygorelik/ydk-gen/README.md

 # System requirements

-The YDK is currently supported on the following platforms:
+The YDK is currently supported on the following platforms including native installations, virtual machines, and docker images:
  - Linux Ubuntu Xenial (16.04 LTS), Bionic (18.04 LTS), and Focal (20.04 LTS)
  - Linux CentOS/RHEL versions 7 and 8
  - MacOS up to 10.14.6 (Mojave)

+On Windows 10 the Linux virtual machine can run using Windows Subsystem for Linux (WSL);
+check [this](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10) for virtual machine installation procedure.
+The YDK has been tested in such environment on Ubuntu Bionic (18.04 LTS) and Focal (20.04 LTS) images obtained from Microsoft Store.

 On supported platforms the YDK can be installed using [installation script](#installation-script).
 On other platforms the YDK should be installed manually [from source](#building-from-source).
 For both the methods the user must install `git` package prior to the installation procedure.

-All YDK core components are built using C and C++ compilers, which are default for the supported platform.
+All YDK core components are based on C and C++ code.
+These components compiled using default compilers for the supported platform.
-Corresponding libraries and header files are installed in default locations, which are `/usr/local/lib`, `/usr/local/bin` and `/usr/local/include`.
+Corresponding binaries, libraries, and header files are installed in default locations, which are `/usr/local/bin` ,`/usr/local/lib`, and `/usr/local/include`.
-Therefore the user must have sudo access in order to install YDK core components to these locations.
+The user must have sudo access in order to install YDK core components to these locations.

 # Core Installation